 - If your prescription is approved before 3pm Saturday or Sunday, your medication will arrive the next day.

-Next-day delivery is subject to availability of stock and how quickly your prescription is approved.
+Next-day delivery and same-day collection are subject to availability of stock and how quickly your prescription is approved.

 Is there anything the doctors can’t treat or prescribe?

 Our doctors will not be able to treat: